tpoisot/ms_abc_networks/ms/ms.md

 The raw number of motifs was corrected to account for the number of species in each layer of the bipartite network.
-The maximum number of a motif with (e.g.) 2 species at the top and 2 species at the bottom is the product of the number of combinations of 2 species in the top layer, and of 2 species in the bottom layer (evaluated by their binomial coefficients).
+The maximum number of a motif with (e.g.) 2 species at the top and 2 species at the bottom is the product of qthe number of combinations of 2 species in the top layer, and of 2 species in the bottom layer (evaluated by their binomial coefficients).
 This gives a total number of sets of species that *could* be involved in a 2x2 motif; the raw number of this motif is